This blog may contain affiliate links. Read our disclosure policy for more info.

 Featuring an indoor pool and a hot tub, this budget-friendly option in Central Kelowna is a great option.

-Check availability and prices of the Econo Lodge in Kelowna here!
+You can check the availability and book the Econo Lodge Kelowna on Booking.com!

 $ – Kelowna International Hostel

-There’s a shared kitchen (perfect for cooking your own meals) and a social common lounge area.
-In fact, past travelers have noted this as a great place to meet people.
-There’s also a games room.
+There’s a shared kitchen that’s perfect for cooking your own meals or taking advantage of the free pancakes offered here every morning.
+Plus, there’s even a social common lounge area.
+In fact, past travelers have noted this as a great place to meet people or by connecting over one of the games in the game room.

 The rooms here are basic but comfortable, and you can choose from a private room with a shared bathroom or a bed in a dorm room.
 Free limited parking is available.